 How businesses can maximize their tax savings

 This year some businesses are thriving while others are still struggling to recover from the pandemic and resulting economic crisis.
-Whatever your business's situation, taking full advantage of available tax breaks — including temporary relief in response to the crisis — is critical.
+Whatever your business's situation, taking full advantage of available tax breaks is critical.
 And changes under the TCJA still demand attention, too.